PenguinMancer/DUWS-Angerface/README.md

  * You can define the HQ location yourself and the enemy zones, or just the HQ and let the mission generate the zones automatically.
 You can also let the mission determine the HQ location itself.
 Basically you decide the level of randomization.

 ## Credits / Thanks
-* Thanks to all the members of the DUWS-R Team for your hard work and contributions!
 * DUWS Mission made by kibot.
 * Thanks to Kempco for the map size script.
 * Thanks to Aeroson for repetitive clean up and SET/GET loadout scripts.
+* Thanks to pokertour for the airdrop script.
-* Thanks to the rlex for DUWS Unofficial, which I used as a base for this modification.0
+* Thanks to the rlex for DUWS Unofficial, which I used as a base for this modification.
+* Thanks to all the members of the DUWS-R Team for your hard work and contributions!